Vanint/Core-tuning/README.md

 * One checkpoint is the pre-trained ResNet-50(1x) model, pre-trained by [MoCo-v2](https://github.com/facebookresearch/moco).
 We name it pretrain_moco_v2.pkl, which is a necessity for training.
 * Another one is the ResNet-50 model fine-tuned by our proposed method, named Core-tuning-model.tar.
 From this checkpoint, users can directly evaluate the end results without having to train afresh.
 * Unzip the download zip file and move the checkpoint files to /code/checkpoint/.
 * Note that the parameter name of the checkpoint (downloaded by yourself) should be adjusted to the same to the fine-tuning model.
 Otherwise, the pre-trained parameters cannot be loaded.
-For example, in Line 117:
+For example, change the Line 117 in Core-tuning.py to:
 ```
+checkpoint = torch.load(""./checkpoint/pretrain_moco_v2.pkl"")['model']
 self.extractor.load_state_dict({k.replace('module.encoder.',''):v for k,v in checkpoint.items()},strict=False)
 ```